Thomas Mathew (burgess): Death and legacy

 Mathew returned to England after Bacon's Rebellion ended, perhaps in part because he was among those specifically exempted from Governor William Berkeley's version of the general pardon urged by King Charles II, although Berkeley had been recalled to England and died there shortly after his arrival.
-Mathew lived in the parish of St. Margaret, Westminister in London.
+Mathew lived in the parish of St. Margaret, Westminster in London.

 In 1705, nearly thirty years after the rebellion, at the urging of then Britain's Secretary of State Robert Harley, Mathew wrote The Beginning, Progress, and Conclusion of Bacon's Rebellion, which survives.
 It was first published nearly a century after it was filed, as an American bought the manuscript and gave it to President Thomas Jefferson, who had long been fascinated by the rebellion as a precursor of the American Revolutionary War, and who sent a copy to his mentor George Wythe with permission to publish it.
 Accordingly, the Richmond Enquirer published a version over three days in September 1804, and the manuscript survives today in the collection of the Library of Congress (which makes a digitized version available).
 However, critics noted frequent factual errors, and characterized narrator Mathew as in part responsible for the conflict.

 His will dated May 6, 1703 was recorded in the probate court of Canterbury on February 28, 1706, the date of his burial.
 The will divided Mathew's property in England and Virginia among his sons John and Thomas Jr, and daughter Anna, and requested that he be buried beside his son William in the "Church of St. Dunstan's in the East."
 In 1712, the same will was admitted to probate in Northumberland County, Virginia, by Mathew's brother in law, Capt.
 John Cralle.
 The Virginia file also contained a power of attorney dated January 3, 1737 from his sons (merchant John Mathew of London and Thomas Mathew of Sherbon Lane in London) to Thomas Compton of Maryland which allowed sale of those Northumberland County lands.
 The church was destroyed in World War II and is now a park, so Mathew's grave is unmarked.